theabramoff/Portfolio/README.md

 - PowerShell
 	- The catalog provides examples how to use Azure PowerShell and make changes imperatively.

-Each of the catalogs should have own README.md with detailed explanation within the folder.ff
+Each of the catalogs should have own README.md with detailed explanation within the folder.